15 Proven Tips to Slash Your Bounce Rate and Skyrocket Conversions

 You might be wondering why you should care about bounce rate.
 For professional services businesses, a high bounce rate often signals that your content or website is not resonating with your audience.
 This could result in missed opportunities, such as lost client leads, failed consultations, or fewer downloads of valuable content like white papers or case studies.

 Now, you might ask, What is a good bounce rate?
-While it varies by industry, generally speaking, a good bounce rate is generally considered to be under 40%, while 41-55% is average, 56-70% is mediocre, and over 70% indicates issues.
+While it varies by industry, a good bounce rate is generally considered to be under 40%.
+41-55% is average, 56-70% is mediocre, and over 70% indicates issues.

 The Role of SEO